 Mid-morning you will get into your jeep and head to an acclimatization destination, the green fields below Mahe Gompa.
 You are following the Leh Srinagar highway east, past the ancient, 14th century Spitok Gompa, spectacularly perched on a craggy hillock above the cultivated fields of Spitok village.
 We continue past the old palace and gompa at Shey, surrounded by hundreds of whitewashed chortens, and continue past more chortens built by the kings of Ladakh towards colorful Thikse Gompa, with a large monastic community, on the left.
 The renown Hemis Gompa is built high up on a hillside to our right, across the Indus.

-Another few hours of scenic driving as you head south at Mahe bridge, cross an 4800 meter pass with views down to the first salt-lake, Thadsang Karu Kyagar Tso, and continue along the small road towards lake Tso Moriri.
-Once at the protected wetlands section at the top of the lake you will take the western route to Korzok and on to the nomadic settlement of Korzok Phu to reach our camp in the midst of the nomadic tents.
+Another few hours of scenic driving as you head south at Mahe bridge, cross a 4800 meter pass with views down to salt lake of Thadsang Karu Kyagar Tso, and continue along the small road towards lake Tso Moriri.
+Once at the protected wetlands section at the top of the lake you will take the western route to Korzok where you have a choice of camping at a semi-luxury tented camp, or at a traditional Ladakhi home stay in Korzok, one of the highest villages in the world.(8 hrs drive)

-Enjoy the majority of the day in this bustling, colorful nomadic settlement where our Tibetan of Ladakhi nomads.
+After lunch, hike 45 minutes along a gurgling stream, through the green nomadic plateau, to visit Korzok Phu, a nomadic settlement tucked away between high snow peaks.
+Or your jeep driver can drive you along a slightly longer road to this wonderful doksa.
+Enjoy the rest of the day in this bustling, colorful nomadic settlement of Ladakhi nomads.
 Nomadic boys cruise by on their donkeys if they're not in school, children and local Ladakhi nomads stop by camp to watch the happenings, donkeys roam the green campsite, and the hundreds of sheep and goats are herded back to their paddocks in the evening.
-(3 hrs drive, 45 min trek each way)
+The late afternoon light is sublime.

 Day 5 - Drive Pangong Lake.
 Camp Man 4260m